Why Veterans May Be Eligible for the 3m Earplug Lawsuit

-This effectively means that, even though US veterans are the primary victims of the design defect in question, none of that settlement is allotted to the individual military personnel who were harmed.
+This effectively means that, even though US veterans are the primary victims of the design defect of the combat arms earplugs version in question, none of that settlement is allotted to the individual military personnel who were harmed.

 At Cochran, Kroll, & Associates, P.C., we stand with the American Armed Forces and advocate for justice on their behalf.
 Possible compensation for damages can include past, present, and future medical expenses such as doctor visits, lab tests, and mental or occupational therapy sessions.

 It can also include compensation for physical, mental, and emotional suffering, the cost of hearing aids, the cost of lost income, and reduced quality of life.

 The team at Cochran, Kroll, & Associates.
 P.C. works to safeguard military rights

 If you used CAEv2 earplugs as a member of the Army, Navy, Air Force, Marines, or Coast Guard between the years of 2003 and 2015 and now suffer from impaired or damaged hearing, you may be entitled to compensation.